 Accelerator magnets and magnetic field measurements

 In particle accelerator facilities charged particle beams are being controlled and manipulated by various types of magnets.
-Bending magnets, as well as corrector magnets are used for the beam guidance and steering.
+Bending magnet, as well as corrector magnets are used for the beam guidance and steering.
+The dipole magnet is part of the spectrometer for beam energy and energy spread measurements.
 Beam focusing is realized by applying solenoid and several quadrupole magnets in doublet and triplet arrangements.
 Finally, light with specific properties will be produced through the periodic magnetic structure, the undulator.